Family Houses

 August 1999

-John's eldest son, Richard Townsend [513], pre-deceased him in 1839 so when he died in 1862 the Myross estate passed to his grandson, John Hancock Townshend [523].
-John was a Justice of the Peace and an Ex Officio Member of the Board of Guardians for Clonakilty and Dunmanway.
+John's eldest son, Richard Townsend [513], pre-deceased him in 1839 so when John died in 1862 the Myross estate passed to his grandson, John Hancock Townshend [523].
+Sadly little is known about John Hancock but family correspondence indicates that he suffered from ill health and left Myross in 1874 to live in Roehampton, London.

 Though he never owned Myross Wood, mention must be made of John Hancock's distinguished brother, Colonel Frederick Trench Townshend [524].
 He purchased his commission as a Cornet in the 2nd Life Guards in 1861 and retired in 1891, having commanded his Regiment and seen active service with it in Egypt in 1882 for which he was awarded the Khedive Star and the Order of Osmania.
 Frederick, a Fellow of the Royal Geographical Society, was also an intrepid explorer and wrote a number of books about his travels.